GeovaneDaSilva/GeovaneDaSilva/README.md

 <h3>Geovane in few words</h3>
 I love development and entrepreneurship.
 I have worked on projects for both mobile apps (hybrid and native), webs, and apis developments with node.js and custom fronts.
 My strong point is the motivation for the quality of the software.
 I love the clean code philosophy, the bdd methodology, guided test programming, and I dream of clean and maintainable projects.
 Unit tests are necessary to define the quality of the project and avoid errors, well-made software is expensive.
 There is nothing I like more than finding the best solution to a problem.
 I love Pas platforms like Google cloud, and everything that the devops philosophy has meant.
 I love challenges and overcoming.

-I have had my entrepreneurial period in one of the largest accelerators in Brazil and Puerto Rico.
-I learned a lot from other branches such as business and marketing, IT Support Tech.
-They have made me better when it comes to communicating with other key pieces of a project.
-I am still interested in the startup world, I am fascinated by the quality of the teams that break it with their ideas.
-At some point I will start again.
-At this moment I want to help companies or startups to take their projects to the top through the best possible product with quality solutions.

 <p>
   <a target="_blank" rel="noopener noreferrer" href="https://camo.githubusercontent.com/533da8800843b57b91a3227ce7d151ca865a0eeaae675715e209c0092314fa96/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f2d52656163742d3435623864383f7374796c653d666c61742d737175617265266c6f676f3d7265616374266c6f676f436f6c6f723d7768697465"><img alt="React" src="https://camo.githubusercontent.com/533da8800843b57b91a3227ce7d151ca865a0eeaae675715e209c0092314fa96/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f2d52656163742d3435623864383f7374796c653d666c61742d737175617265266c6f676f3d7265616374266c6f676f436f6c6f723d7768697465" data-canonical-src="https://img.shields.io/badge/-React-45b8d8?style=flat-square&amp;logo=react&amp;logoColor=white" style="max-width:100%;"></a>